css-doodle/cli/README.md

 ```

 ### render
 Generate an image/video from the css-doodle source file.
-The source file can be a `.css`, `.cssd`, `.html` file or CodePen link.
+The source file can be a `.css`, `.cssd`, `.html` file, CodePen link, or http(s) URL.

 * `-o, --output <output>`:      Custom output filename of the generated result
 * `-x, --scale <scale>`:        Scale factor of the generated result, defaults to `2` for images, `1` for videos